polylang/polylang/readme.txt

 * Fix a conflict with Thesis.
 * Fix a conflict with Pods in the block editor.
 Props Jory Hogeveen. #369
 * Fix fatal error with Twenty Fourteen introduced in version 2.5.4. #374

-= 2.5.4 (2019-05-28) =

-* Add Kannada to the predefined languages list
-* Yoast SEO: Fix primary product cat not copied or synchronized
-* WPMU Domain Mapping: Fix incorrect domain used for the theme
-* Fix style-rtl.css not loaded when the language is set from the content #356
-* Fix Jetpack featured pages not working.
-Props Anis Ladram. #357
-* Fix Call to undefined function wp_generate_attachment_metadata()

-= 2.5.3 (2019-04-16) =

-* Add de_AT and pt_AO to the predefined languages list
-* Pro: Add filter pll_translate_blocks
-* Pro: fix PHP notice when the queried post type has been modified to an array
-* Pro: fix PHP warning when combined with The Event Calendar and Page builder by SiteOrigin

-= 2.5.2 (2019-02-12) =

-* Pro: Fix translated slugs not accepting forward slashes
-* Pro: Fix fatal error with ACF Pro 5.7.11
-* Fix parent categories incorrectly synchronized #327

-= 2.5.1 (2019-01-16) =

-* Security: Fix categories and media duplication not protected from CSRF
-* Pro: Allow to update the plugin with WP CLI
-* Pro: Fix search in the button block not filtered in the correct language (needs WP 5.1)
-* Add Saraiki to the predefined languages list
-* Fix a conflict causing a blank page with Divi

-= 2.5 (2018-12-06) =

-* Add compatibility with WP 5.0
-* Fix custom flags when the WP content folder is not in the WP install folder
-* Fix PHP notice if a language has no flag

-= 2.4.1 (2018-11-27) =

-* Pro: Add compatibility with REST API changes made in WP 5.0
-* Pro: Fix sticky posts in the REST API
-* Pro: Fix overwritten custom post slug when the post is updated with the REST API
-* Pro: Fix bulk translate for media
-* Fix a conflict with Custom sidebars and Content aware sidebars
-* Fix a conflict with the theme Pokemania
-* Fix PHP notices when using the function 'icl_link_to_element' for terms
-* Fix title slugs for posts written in German

-= 2.4 (2018-11-12) =

-* Minimum WordPress version is now 4.7
-* Pro: Add the possibility to bulk duplicate or bulk synchronize posts.
-* Pro: Add compatibility with Admin Columns
-* Pro: Add synchronized posts to the REST API
-* Pro: Fix variations messed when changing WooCommerce attributes slugs
-* Pro: Fix incorrect language for ajax requests made on front by The Events Calendar
-* Pro: Fix term not duplicated correctly when the language is set from the content
-* Refactor the core to activate on front and for the REST api actions that were previously available only in the backend (language checks, synchronizations...).
-* Add flags to widgets displayed in only one language (Props Jory Hogeveen) #257
-* Honor the filter 'pll_the_language_args' for all options in menus #237
-* Add better filters for default flags and custom flags
-* Custom flags can now be stored in the polylang directory in the theme
-* Custom flags can now use SVG
-* Add compatibility with Jetpack featured content module
-* Fix Twenty Fourteen featured posts possibly not filtered per language
-* Fix home url not working with WordPress MU Domain mapping
-* Fix Assigning a parent category breaking the hierarchy of translated category
-* Fix: Accept 0,1 and 1.0 as q factors in browser preferred language detection (Props Dominic Rubas)
-* Fix performance issue when using hundreds of widgets
-* Fix translations possibly wrong if the post language is changed without saving the post after

 See [changelog.txt](https://plugins.svn.wordpress.org/polylang/trunk/changelog.txt) for older changelog